baweaver/qo/README.md

 ])

 class Some
-  # There's also a provided mixin that gives an `unfold` method that
+  # There's also a provided mixin that gives an `match` method that
   # works exactly like a pattern match without having to use it explicitly
   include SomePatternMatch.mixin